 Businesses should stress safe driving policies, with an emphasis on defensive driving and a strict, enforced ban on distracted driving.
 However, in some cases, a motor vehicle accident results from the negligence of someone besides a co-worker or employer.
 If that occurs, you may be able to pursue a third-party claim.
 This type of claim may lead to compensation that goes well beyond what workers’ compensation benefits provide.

 2. Slip and Falls

-Many different factors in a workplace can cause a slip and fall, including wet or icy surfaces, scattered debris and cords, uneven or unstable walking surfaces and poor lighting.
-A fall can lead to severe injuries, including broken bones, traumatic brain injury, spinal cord injury and soft tissue damage such as a torn or strained ligament.
+Many different factors in a workplace can cause a slip and fall including wet floors or icy surfaces scattered debris and cords uneven or unstable walking surfaces and poor lighting.
+A fall can lead to severe injuries, including broken bones, traumatic brain injury, spinal cord injury, and soft tissue damage such as a torn or strained ligament.

-Many slip and falls are preventable.
-Employers should train and equip staff to promptly clean up spills, debris and tracked-in rain or slush.
-Facility managers should mark uneven decks, flooring and other hazards that cannot be promptly addressed.
+Many slip and fall are preventable.
+Employers should train and equip staff to promptly clean up spills, debris, and tracked-in rain or slush.
+Facility managers should mark uneven decks, flooring, and other hazards that cannot be promptly addressed.
 Also, companies should put non-slip mats in doorways and other areas where the surface could become slick.

 3. Falls from Heights